frrobert2/aprs-scripts/README.md

 # aprs-scripts

+All scripts will need to be edited with user's call sign with APRS identifier.
+Some scripts will need additional editing such as APRS-IS password, location, antenna information, or custom messages.
 ## sendmessage
 Send a formatted APRS message packet to APRSIS, and RF via KISS TNC/direwolf.
 This Script is a combination of two scripts.